What’s My Home Worth?

 Online House Value Estimates

 A lot of homeowners go on line to looking for a quick, free house value.
 I mean, why not?
 It’s kinda fun and interesting.
+Automated house value reports are EVERYWHERE.
+After all, they are awesome bait to get homeowners connected to REALTORS and investors.

 Yes, I said fun and interesting.
 Searching “what is my home worth” or home address to compare what your neighbor’s house is worth compared to yours can be amusing – especially if you have similar homes and you know they have updated their home and you have not and it’s showing yours at value higher.
 This may cause a chuckle – but should also make you scratch your head.
 That can’t be right!
 It’s not reasonable.